samsondav/rihanna/README.md

 ## FAQs

+**Q: How many jobs can be processed concurrently?**

+By default Rihanna processes a maximum of 50 jobs per dispatcher.
+This number is configurable, see [the docs](https://hexdocs.pm/rihanna/0.5.2/Rihanna.Config.html#dispatcher_max_concurrency/0).

 **Q. What guarantees does Rihanna provide?**

 Rihanna guarantees at-least-once execution of jobs regardless of node failures, netsplits or even database restarts.